ErlerPhilipp/dr2_logger/README.md

             <fanatec enabled="false" pedalVibrationScale="1.0" wheelVibrationScale="1.0" ledTrueForGearsFalseForSpeed="true" />
         </motion_platform>
         ```
-    1. You will need to disable any another running telemetry tools.
-This is because data is removed from the port when a program reads a package.
 1. Download and unzip dr2logger.zip archive
 1. Run the dr2logger.exe while you play DR2
 1. After each race, switch to the logger to save the log and see the plots
+1. Remarks:
+    1. Disable any another running telemetry tools.
+This is necessary because data is sent only once from DR2 but removed from the port when a program reads a package.
+There can't be any guarantee that one progam receives all packages.
+    1. Don't save, load or analyze your run while the race is running.
+Otherwise, data might get lost.
+Pausing the race is sufficient.

 ![dr2logger](img/dr2logger.png)
 You should see this amazing command-line window.